 Offal, seasonal vegetables from root to tip, fermented grains, sourdough, for long hours simmered broths, sustainably-caught fish and grass-fed, wild grazing cattle cooked with care, Hearth further avoids artificial anything, including sweeteners.

 The Italian-American chef laid ground for dining with awareness in the hip East Village on Manhattan.
-His market-driven cuisine feels satisfying, richer for example than Jean Georges’
+His market-driven cuisine feels satisfying, richer for example than Jean Georges’ ABC projects.
+Hearth makes a perfect meal in a breezy fall, freezing winter or the rainy spring in New York.

 Hearty locally-sourced food with a homey feel